openresty/openresty-devel-utils/README.md

 failed to run command "make -j9"
 ```

-This is completely normal, and to fix this, you need to update the last modified timestamp of your
+This is completely normal, and to fix this, you need to update the last modified time stamp of your
 `config` file like below:

 ```